BryanZZhou/python_notes/README.md

 This repo contains the notes taken during the process of learning python.

-Notes inside owes largely to https://github.com/jackfrued/Python-100-Days.
+Notes inside owe largely to https://github.com/jackfrued/Python-100-Days.